rabblerouser/core/README.md

 You can change which skin is being used:

-0. Change this setting in `frontend/package.json`:
+0. Change this setting in `frontend/package.json` to the name of another directory at the same level.

         "config": {
           "skin": "default"